th1j5/ouroboros.rocks/content/en/docs/Concepts/fa.md

 a nop on the receiver side (since FD == EID and it's passed in the packet).

 [^1]: This concept is also present in RINA, but there are differences.
-This only applies to Ouroboros.
+This text only applies to Ouroboros.

 [^2]: This is a recursive network, adjancencies in layer N are implemented as flows in layer N - 1.

 [^3]: If there is one DT, it is what is usually considered a "flat" address.
 More complex addressing schemes are accomplished by having more of these DT components inside one IPCP.
 But this would lead us too far.
+It is described in more detail in the paper.

 [^4]: I will explain QoS in a different post.